Alphabet > Letter Q >

 of being works of art.

-Instead of fabric the children are going to "sew" together
+The children are going to "sew" together

 the important components of Canada's national symbols and their ground

-breaking policy of multiculturalism.
+blocks."
 Explain that the Canadian

 people work together and respect each other's differences even when